7+ Hacks to Book Cheap Flights in the Philippines

 To enable incognito mode, here are the keys you should click:

-- Google Chrome: Ctrl + Shift + N
+• Google Chrome: Ctrl + Shift + N

-- Mozilla Firefox Or Microsoft Edge: Control (or Command) + Shift + P
+• Mozilla Firefox Or Microsoft Edge: Control (or Command) + Shift + P

-- Safari: click “Safari” in the menu bar and select “Private Browsing.”
+• Safari: click “Safari” in the menu bar and select “Private Browsing.”

 This trick is something that I personally tried after I realized the rates have immediately changed after my initial search in an airline’s page.
-I opened a new incognito tab and compared the prices and indeed there’s a few hundred peso difference.
+I opened a new incognito tab and compared the prices and indeed there’s a few hundred pesos difference.

-4. Book solo
+5. Book solo

 If you’re in a group, you might want to book the tickets separately.
 The reason is that airlines only have limited slots for discounted seats for a particular flight.
 If you search flights for 1 person, you’ll get better chances of finding promo fares compared to searching for 2+ people.

-5. Book during red-eye hours
+6. Book during red-eye hours

 The best time to book is between 1AM and 4AM because fewer people are up during this time.

-Early morning flights (6AM or earlier) and late night flights (10PM or past) are less expensive compared to other schedules of the day.
+Moreover, early morning flights (6AM or earlier) and late night flights (10PM or past) are less expensive compared to other schedules of the day.
 This is because a lot of people are not willing to get to the airport during these hours so demand is lower.

 Personally, I prefer these schedules because not only do I save on ticket costs, I also get more time to explore the destination I’ll be traveling to.

-8. Keep your baggage to 7kg limit
+9. Keep your baggage to 7kg limit

 Budget airlines are a great option for backpackers.
 You can spend as little as P700-2000 for a flight, but only if you’re bringing a carry-on luggage (max 7kg), not checked-in.
 If you avail of excess baggage you’ll find that the overall price tends to go up quickly.